 When coconut oil treats are solid, pop them out of the mold.

-Store coconut oil treats in a baggie in the freezer.
+Store coconut oil treats in the freezer.

 Related Reading: Tomato Ice Cube Dog Treats